26 Donation Page Best Practices For Nonprofits – Tips and Examples

 Conclusion

-While there are a lot of ways to improve your donation page and encourage visitors to make a donation, one thing is clear: simplicity trumps all when it comes to donation pages.
+While there are a lot of ways to improve your donation page and encourage visitors to donate, one thing is clear: simplicity trumps all when it comes to donation pages.

 Improving your donation page is probably the single biggest bang-for-buck improvement you can make to your website and the most effective way to boost your fundraising efforts.